Raamtaro/etchasketch/README.md

 2. CHECK THE MATH BY DRAWING THIS OUT ON PEN AND PAPER

 3. I'm going to have to play around with flex (CSS) in order to get this to work *sad-face*

+---------Hover effect-------------
+1. This one should likely be an event listener which changes the .square backgroundColor to some dark shade

+2. I think there should be some DOM manipulation way to access the children of a certain query selector

+3. so in essence, I think what I would be doing is setting the event listener wrt any of the .Row nodes

+pseudo-code:

+addEventListener('mouseenter', () => {
+    //function needs to set any square backgroundColor to black
+    //hmmm....

+    let cell = document.querySelector(".square")
+})